Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources site for violinists.

 1. Set Goals

 People with no musical background tend to assess music practice by the hours a person spent playing the musical instrument.
 Ironically, many musicians also share this misconception.
 Sometimes, musicians confuse leisure playing with deliberate practice.
-It is perfectly fine to play through your favourite piece for leisure as many times as you like.
+It is perfectly fine to play through your favorite piece for leisure as many times as you like.
 However, when it comes to practicing, there should be a clear goal about what to achieve in each session.
 Practicing without a goal is like building a house without a blueprint.

 2. Coordinate Mindfully